sagemath/trac_to_gh/Issue 3128.md

 # Issue 3128: PolynomialRing's behaviour does not match docstring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3128

 Original creator: broune